joshbeard/resume/README.md

 * Accelerated and helped plan long-term IT strategy and the details of execution.
 * Reduced costs through architecture improvements while reducing the server count by more than 45%.
 * Instructed colleagues on a variety of subjects, including Docker, AWS, and Terraform.
-* Implemented and maintained configuraton management (Puppet, Ansible) across hundreds of servers.
+* Implemented and maintained configuration management (Puppet, Ansible) across hundreds of servers.
 * Developed new HTTP architecture, utilizing CloudFront, Nginx, and S3.
 * Worked with hundreds of codebases spanning several languages and product teams.
 * Contracted with Comso, Inc. _April 2015 - September 2015_.